maryammullenix28/MSDS431_week08/README.md

 The bootstrapCorrelation function takes the resampled datasets created by sampleWithReplacement, calculates the correlation coefficient for each resampled dataset, and stores the results in a slice.
 By repeating this process R times (where R is the number of bootstrap iterations), we obtain R correlation coefficients that represent the variability of the correlation estimate.
 #### Testing
 To make sure the bootstraping is occuring correctly, I created a unit test to assess 'bootstrapCorrelation's ability to calculate accurate correlation values.
 The code passed the test.
-### Results
+### Results & Recommendations
-The outputs of the R and GO code are comparable.
+The outputs of the R and GO code are comparable after 10000 iterations.
 Given the random resampling process, the results won't be exactly the same.
 The R outputs:
 - Range: 0.6839681 0.9929641
 - Mean correlation: 0.8955649
 - St.Dev: 0.04318599
 The Go outputs:
+- Range: 0.7035759526865184 0.9897836519728416
+- Mean: 0.8946565705620442
--
+- St.Dev: 0.04300598711824439

+As for timing and performance, at 10000 iterations, the Go program took 0.228 s whereas the R program took 0.384 s.
+It's worth noting that the Go program did perform faster, despite more code complexity and steps.
+At 100000 iterations, the R program took 4.153 s, a significant increase from 10000 iterations.
+Go, on the other hand, only increased by 0.02 seconds at 0.249 total run time.

+In regards to computing costs, based on Google Cloud's calculator, at 100000 iterations and 50 calls per month, the R program would cost about $2,146.41.
+Alternatively, running the Go program would cost $146.74.
+This saves companies $2000 per month.

+Based on this analysis, I would recommend using Go when it requires a large number of trials or when conducting analysis with large-scale datasets due to its efficiency and memory management capabilities.
+This would save companies money in cloud computing costs, despite the greater time investment in the beginning to research and/or create custom functions/programs to conduct their analyses.